ewanlong/ViT_Food_Recognition/README.md

 - Model Architecture: Vision Transformer (ViT)
 - Fine-tuning:
     - Fine-tuned on Food Image Classification Dataset by using 12 varieties of these 35 varieties
+        - When attempting to use Google Colab Pro to train the entire dataset, the system automatically disconnects from Google's servers about five hours into the training, resulting in the loss of the uploaded dataset, all data trained so far, and all installed packages.
     - Optimizer: AdamW
     - Epochs: 20
 - Model Performance: Achieved an accuracy of 96.23% on all of the kinds of Food Image Classification Dataset